MichaelDuPlessis/dmalloc/dissertation/chapters/development.typ

 == Allocator with Malloc

 An alternative implementation of the memory allocator is possible where a combination of the bin allocator and the default malloc allocator is used.
 In this scenario the small object memory allocator is used as it previously was but when a memory allocation which exceeds the size class of the bin allocator is requested the default malloc implementation is used instead.
 In other words malloc takes the place of the free list and page allocator.
-This is useful to do if one if only specializing in some types of allocations.
+This is useful to do if one if only specialising in some types of allocations.

 This way of allocating memory was also tested and will be used when benchmarking and comparing.